digEmAll/bsearchtools/README.md

 _lightweight_ in the sense that is just a `data.frame`, with `class(x) = c('DFI','data.frame')`
 plus an attribute containing the necessary indexes data.
 So it can still be used as a normal `data.frame`, since the base functions have not been overridden (except for `print`, which prepend the list of indexed columns).
+This "simplicity" unfortunately means that if you change some values in the data.frame indexed columns, you should recreate a DFI object (indexes are not automatically updated at the moment).

 ### Installation